1. PHP Installation Considerations

 4.6.
 Run PHP File

 - Initially, locate the index.php file in C:\Apache24\htdocs\.
 If there is no index.php file, then create one

 - After that, open the file in a text editor, write some PHP code, and save it

 - Further, now open the browser and write in the search bar 127.0.0.1/index.php or localhost/index.php in the search bar

 - Finally, The browser will display the output of index.php

-XAMPP or LAMP or WAMP is a PHP composer or a pre-package software, that contains all the needed components to run PHP on a system.
-It only requires installing the package and database configuration as illustrated below for XAMPP server:
+XAMPP or LAMP or WAMP is a PHP composer or a pre-packaged software, that contains all the needed components to run PHP on a system.
+It only requires installing the package and database configuration as illustrated below for the XAMPP server:

 - This is an easy and automatic process

 - Firstly, download the XAMPP server from sourceforge.net official website